 Deleting an Amazon EBS Snapshot

 When you delete a snapshot, only the data exclusive to that snapshot is removed.
-Deleting previous snapshots of a volume do not affect your ability to restore volumes from later snapshots of that volume.
+Deleting previous snapshots of a volume does not affect your ability to restore volumes from later snapshots of that volume.

 If you make periodic snapshots of a volume, the snapshots are incremental so that only the blocks on the device that have changed since your last snapshot are saved in the new snapshot.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume.